 Hover over a dot or select a country from the dropdown list to see the country's trajectory.

 Using averages over 2010–18 for each country can remove some of the “noise” in the data and highlight recent progress.
 The bubble size indicates the size of the population in 2018.
 From 2010 to 2018 worker productivity tended to increase along with GDP.

-There are many ways to improve work productivity including: building human capital through improvements to education and health, improving infrastructure, and technology (SDG target 8.2).
+There are many ways to improve work productivity including by building human capital through improvements to education and health, by improving infrastructure, and by applying new technology (SDG target 8.2).
 Another, and the focus of the remainder of this chapter, is economic transformation.

 To grow over the long term, economies need to transform in a way that promotes high-productivity work (SDG target 8.2 and target 8.3).
 Among low-income economies, those that transitioned from low-productivity sectors to high-productivity sectors accounted for over two-thirds of total productivity growth.
 This has generally meant shifting from low- to high-productivity agriculture, toward urbanization, and away from vulnerable employment.

 As shown above, GDP growth tends to rise with productivity growth.
 Successful transition to higher productivity sectors often comes with greater agricultural productivity.

 Agriculture remains the dominant industry in many low-income countries.
 In 2019 agriculture accounted for 60 percent of employment in low-income countries compared with only 3 percent in high-income countries.
 However, for most countries the share of agriculture in employment has been falling as shown in the chart.

 As agricultural productivity rises, the share of employment in agriculture tends to fall because fewer hands are needed to perform agricultural work.
 Workers often then migrate to urban areas, taking manufacturing and service sector jobs.
 In 1990 around 40 percent of the world’s people lived in urban areas; in 2019 almost 60 percent did.